Where to buy Ribbons in Malaysia

 8. Online Shops Selling Ribbons in Malaysia

-These are small business operators who take stocks from various suppliers and then resell them online.
+Small business operators take stocks from various suppliers and then resell them online.

 The prices are not as low as you think they are, but it suits those who prefer to buy online.
 Some of them also sell ribbons in yards or meters too.

-We checked a few of them and the ribbon selections are poor, as in variety and colors but you may find the most common colors and sizes from these online ribbon shops in Malaysia.
+We checked a few of them, and the ribbon selections are poor, as in variety and colours, but you may find the most common colours and sizes from these online ribbon shops in Malaysia.

 - Ribbon Grades: Grade C & D mostly